zauberzeug/nicegui/examples/nginx_subpath/README.md

 docker-compose up
 ```

-Then you can access http://localhost/nicegui.
+Then you can access http://localhost/nicegui/.
+Note the trailing / in the url.
+It is important.
+We welcome suggestion on how to make it optional.